 The Barrio Neighborhood Plan is the second neighborhood plan to be completed as part of the “Community Counts” initiative.
 It was adopted in April of 2018, and addresses the goals, strategies, and actions for reviving the Barrio neighborhood.
 These goals, strategies, and actions fall into these six categories: (1) Infrastructure; (2) Residential Development & Maintenance; (3) Non-Residential Development & Maintenance; (4) Neighborhood Identity & Amenities; (5) Neighborhood Health; (6) Neighborhood Safety.

 A public meeting on the proposed changes to the Downtown Strategic Action Plan was held Tuesday, September 10, 2019.
-The revised plan is scheduled to be presented to City Council in December for adoption.
+The revised plan was presented to the Board of Review for Landmarks, Historic Districts and Downtown Design on Monday October 28, 2019 and will be presented to the Planning and Zoning Commission on Wednesday, November 13.
+It is scheduled for presentation to City Council in December for adoption.
 Amendments to the Downtown Amarillo Urban Design Standards (DAUDS) are also proposed.

 Amendments to DAUDS are proposed as part of the 2019 Downtown Strategic Action Plan update.
 A public meeting to review the revisions was held Tuesday, September 10, 2019.
-The revised standards are expected to be presented to City Council in December for adoption.
+The proposed amendments were presented to the Board of Review for Landmarks, Historic Districts and Downtown Design on Monday October 28.
+The final draft will be presented to the Planning and Zoning Commission on Wednesday, November 13, and is scheduled for presentation to City Council in December for adoption.

 This ordinance, approved in 1999 by the then-City Commission, outlines the City of Amarillo’s annexation plan in accordance with Senate Bill 89.